leoytcheung/cleansamsungdataset/README.md

 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 2. unzip the downloaded file and save the folder "UCI HAR Dataset" and its files inside to the working directory of your R;

+The output of the scipt is a comma-delimited .txt file.
+The file will saved in the "UCI HAR Dataset" folder.